Rodovid Bank: 2007 - International activity

+2008 - Expansion

-On January 10, 2008, Rodovid Bank held the 19th position in terms of assets amongst 181 Ukrainian banks, with 13.368 mln UAH total assets a loan portfolio of 9.292 mln UAH and deposit portfolio of 7.986 mln UAH.
-The bank's equity was 1.213 mln UAH, net income was 72.367 mln UAH.
+On January 10, 2008, Rodovid Bank held the 19th position in terms of assets amongst 181 Ukrainian banks, with ₴13.368 million total assets, a loan portfolio of ₴9.292 million, and deposit portfolio of ₴7.986 million.
+The bank's equity was ₴1.213 million, net income was ₴72.367 million.
 Rodovid bank was represented in all regions of Ukraine with a network of 170 registered branches categorized as universal offices, retail offices, specialized offices and regional departments.
 The bank served 786 thousand private individuals and over 8 thousand legal entities.